yairm210/Unciv/Uniques.md

 "[(+/-)amount] Sight for [unitFilter] units"

 "Has an elevation of [amount] for visibility calculations" - For example, in the base setting, mountains are 4, hills are 2, and jungles and forests are 1.
 Higher tiles hide the tiles behind them, and from higher tiles you can see over lower tiles.

+"Blocks line-of-sight from tiles at same elevation" - e.g. Forest and Jungle for Civ V rules